12 Days ex Cairo | Departs Tuesdays

-This special holiday harks back to the golden age of travel when travel was as much about the experience and style as the sites.
+This special holiday harks back to a golden age when travel was as much about the experience and style as the sites.
 Embark on your Dahabiya journey and get a sense of travel in the 1920's.
-Relying on the natural Nile river currents our Dahabiya will sail you back in time to a gentler gracious era.
+Relying on the natural Nile river currents, our Dahabiya will sail you back in time to a gentler gracious era.
 This is a unique experience.

 - Watch the sun rise over the pyramids from your hotel

 - Relax with a cocktail as you watch the sunset on the Nile

 - Recapture the golden era of travel while staying in historic palaces and colonial era hotels